Besides the Brandenburg Gate, the Fernsehturm or Berghain, is there anything more Berlin than Currywurst?

 Zum Würfel II

 Two Berlin classics come together here, the Currywurst and singer Frank Zander.
 The Neukölln born entertainer (who sings the Hertha anthem btw) is also famous for his activism.
-He was integral not only to the movement that saved Raucherkneipe but also to save the Reinickendorfer Imbiss Zum Cube II.
+He was integral not only to the movement that saved the Raucherkneipe but also to save the Reinickendorfer Imbiss Zum Würfel II (Cube).
 Since then Zander is now a co-operator and was involved in the development of the sauce.
 You don’t often come to this remote corner in Reinickendorf, but the currywurst is worth it if you do!

-- Zum Wuerfel II Kurt-Schumacher-Damm 123, Reinickendorf, open all day, www.zum-wudel-ii.business.site
+- Zum Wuerfel II Kurt-Schumacher-Damm 123, Reinickendorf, details.

 Another classic among the currywurst stands in Berlin, it’s fair to call Konnopke’s Imbiss an institution that attracts Berliners, tourists and celebrities alike.
 Currywurst has been sizzling here since 1960, prepared according to a secret recipe.
 The old Imbiss was demolished, but the style of the new building is based on its predecessor.
 Interestingly, vegan and vegetarian curry sausages have long been on offer.
 Keep an eye out for Ex-Chancellor Gerhard Schröder and his wife Soyeon Schröder-Kim, they like to pop in here from time to time.